Skip to content

 AI mentor (Socrates)

-Click the Socrates bubble in the bottom-right of the canvas to start a dialogue.
+When enabled, click Socrates in the status bar (bottom-left) to start a dialogue.
 The mentor reads your current graph and selection, and replies with questions rather than explanations.
 The goal is to surface what you understand and where the gaps are.

 Chat history is not persisted.
 It lives only for the current panel session.

-The system prompt (getMentorBase in MentorBubble.tsx) shapes Socrates:
+The system prompt (getMentorBase in MentorPanel.tsx) shapes Socrates:

-• One short question per turn by default; explain only enough to frame the question.
+• One short question per turn by default, explaining only enough to frame it.

 • Replies are soft-capped at ~200 words (hard cap via output tokens).